Exploding the myth – Sherborne Rid(e)outs and the Huguenots!

 Regards, Karen

-2. Naomi Ridout says:
+2. Naomi Ridout's avatar Naomi Ridout says:

 Karen – thank you so much for all the work on this – quite frankly, my father was always highly dubious about claims of either Huguentot or Norman lineage, so I am happy to see you debunking the myth.
 You might be interested to know that both of Maud Edgar’s books are now out in facsimile editions – you can get them from either the publisher or from Amazon.
 I have just bought them (although I also own originals), and am quite happy with the quality of the facsimile.